renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-The syntax of the SemVer range must follow the [versioning scheme](https://docs.renovatebot.com/modules/versioning/#supported-versioning)
+The syntax of the version range must follow the [versioning scheme](https://docs.renovatebot.com/modules/versioning/#supported-versioning)
-used by the [manager](https://docs.renovatebot.com/modules/manager/#supported-managers) which discovered the configured package.
+used by the matched packages.
+This is usually defined by the [manager](https://docs.renovatebot.com/modules/manager/#supported-managers) which discovered them.

 This field also supports Regular Expressions which must begin and end with `/`.
 For example, the following enforces that only `1.*` versions will be used: